 To say the classic lines when I need to hear them…

 It’s been 12 years of my Dad’s cancer journey.
-12 years of wondering if there will be another Fathers day that I am going to like (do you like Father’s day when they are no longer here?).
+12 years of wondering if there will be another Christmas or Father’s day I am going to like (do you like special holiday’s when they are no longer here to celebrate with you?).
 That’s 12 years of gratitude that my Dad is here, with “his feet above the daisies” (yes, those are his words LOL.)

 This is our journey and how we find light in the darkness of cancer.